 If you are using watercolor paper that is 300gsms or less, you may want to stretch your paper professionally so that it doesn’t buckle or warp while drying.

-It is important that you don’t get the tape wet until you’re ready to begin painting.
+You mustn’t get the tape wet until you’re ready to begin painting.
 Then, simply place the paper on top of the tape and wait for it to dry completely.

 To fix the paper, you can use different types of tape.
 A heavy-duty glue stick or gummed tape will work well.
 A hairdryer will not work because it will loosen the adhesive, so it is not recommended.